-- b.
+- a.
+Penalty will vary depending upon the employer's "size" (maximum number of employees), "good faith," and "history of previous violations." - ➤ 10 percent reduction may be given for history. - A maximum of 25 percent reduction for good faith; and - A maximum of 70 percent reduction is permitted for size. - b.
 Since these reduction factors are based on the general character of an employer's safety and health performance, they shall be calculated only once for each employer. - c.
-While in certain egregious cases, the Assistant Chief of Enforcement may determine that no reduction factors will be applied, after the classification (as serious or other-than-serious) and the gravity-based penalty have been determined for each violation, the penalty reduction factors (for size, good faith, history) shall be applied subject to the following limitations:

-- ➤ Penalties proposed for violations classified as repeated shall be reduced only for size. - ➤ Penalties proposed for violations classified as willful, shall be reduced only for size and history. - ➤ Penalties proposed for serious violations classified as high severity/greater probability shall be reduced only for size and history.
+After the classification (as serious or other-than-serious) and the gravity-based penalty have been determined for each violation, the penalty reduction factors (for size, good faith, history) shall be applied subject to the following limitations: - ➤ Penalties proposed for violations classified as repeated shall be reduced only for size. - ➤ Penalties proposed for violations classified as willful, shall be reduced only for size and history. - ➤ Penalties proposed for serious violations classified as high severity/greater probability shall be reduced only for size and history.

-2. Size Reduction.
+2. History Adjustment.